carinogurjao/carinogurjao.github.io/_pages/about.md

 <h2> Bio </h2>

-I am a postdoctoral research scientist at Columbia University.
-I am passionate about omics data analysis and integration for cancer research.
+👨🏻‍💻 I am a postdoctoral research scientist at Columbia University.
+🔬 My research interests are omics data analysis and integration for cancer 📚 I’m currently applying for faculty positions in the USA

 <h2> Research </h2>